 - Memories are only called latencies (bagchag), but they are only the type of latency that are tendencies, since they give rise to results only intermittently.

 The term network of positive force (bsod-nams-kyi tshogs, collection of merit) appears as a technical term only in reference to an enlightenment-building network of positive force, built up with bodhichitta and resulting in enlightenment.
 However, to make the explanation of the mechanism of karma easier to understand, I think we can also speak of a "samsara-building network of positive force."
 If we accept that convention, then we can also speak of a "samsara-building network of negative force" and, as a general term for both, we can speak of "networks of karmic force."
-A network of karmic force would cover both phases of karmic force: when the karmic force is karmic energy and when it is karmic potential.
-They are either constructive or destructive.
+A network of karmic force would cover both phases of karmic force: when the karmic force is obvious karmic potential and when it is nonobvious karmic potential.

 I think "network" gives a clearer understanding than "collection."
 A network connects a lot of different points so that there is some sort of collective interaction.
 All of them connect with each other in different ways.

-As a general term, the term I have coined, karmic aftermath, includes not just the karmic legacies – the karmic potentials, tendencies, and constant habits.
-It also includes the full networks of karmic force, which span both phases of karmic force, not just the karmic-potential phase, but also the karmic-energy phase during the action itself.
+As a general term, the term I have coined, karmic aftermath, includes not just the karmic legacies – the nonobvious karmic potentials, tendencies, and constant habits.
+It also includes the full networks of karmic force, which span both phases of karmic force, not just the nonobvious karmic potential phase, but also the obvious karmic potential phase during the action itself.
 "Aftermath," here refers to after the karmic urge, not to after the action has ceased.

 The Gelug Prasangika System

-The Gelug Prasangika tenet system accepts the same use of technical terms and pervasions as do the Chittamatra and other Madhyamaka systems, but with two major differences.
-For both points of difference, Gelug Prasangika follows the presentation of the Vaibhashika-Sautrantika system.
+The Gelug Prasangika tenet system accepts, for the most part, the same use of technical terms and pervasions as do the Sautrantika, Chittamatra and other Madhyamaka systems, but with several major differences.
+For both points of difference, Gelug Prasangika follows the presentation of the Vaibhashika system.

-The karmic energy of physical and verbal actions has two phases, not just one.
+The karmic force of physical and verbal actions has two aspects, each of which has two phases: